-- For countertops, cleaners should specify that they’re safe on laminate, natural stone (e.g., granite or marble), engineered stone (e.g., quartz), or ceramic tile.
+- For countertops, cleaners should specify that they’re safe on laminate, natural stone like granite or marble, engineered stone like quartz, or ceramic tile.

-- For sinks, cleaners should be compatible with sink basin materials (e.g., porcelain or acrylic) and faucet materials (e.g., chrome or brass).
+- For sinks, choose cleaners that are compatible with sink basin materials like porcelain or acrylic, and faucet materials that include chrome and brass.

 - For tubs and showers, select cleaners meant for use on porcelain, ceramic tile, vinyl, or natural stone.

 Bathroom cleaners get their cleaning power from different combinations of ingredients.
 There are three main compositions: traditional, natural, and germ-killing.

 - Traditional cleaners usually contain potent grime- and stain-lifting chemicals such as bleach, ammonia, or ammonium chloride.
 These can irritate eyes or skin and affect air quality.
 Some contain artificial fragrances and dyes, containing phthalates, alkylphenols, or volatile organic compounds (VOCs) like terpenes that can aggravate allergies or respiratory ailments.

 - Natural cleaners are made with ingredients sourced from nature, such as corn sugar–derived glucoside, lactic acid, and essential oils.
 They pack powerful dirt-lifting, descaling, and deodorizing properties but are nontoxic, fume-free, and noncorrosive.

 - Germ-killing cleaners, available in both traditional and green varieties, contain antibacterial ingredients that kill germs in the bathroom.
 For effective results, choose a bathroom cleaner able to kill germs at a rate of 95 percent or higher.